Bruce Banner (Marvel Cinematic Universe): Origin

 Bruce Banner is a renowned scientist, physicist, and medical doctor with seven Ph.D.s.
 While working at Culver University, Virginia, Banner meets with General Thaddeus Ross, the father of his colleague and girlfriend Betty, regarding an experiment that Ross claims is meant to make humans immune to gamma radiation, a field in which Banner is an expert.
-The experiment — part of the World War II-era supersoldier program that Ross hopes to recreate — fails, and the exposure to the gamma radiation causes Banner to transform into the Hulk for the first time.
+The experiment, part of the World War II-era supersoldier program that Ross hopes to recreate, fails, and the exposure to the gamma radiation causes Banner to transform into the Hulk for the first time.
 The Hulk goes on a rampage, destroying the lab, killing three people and injuring several others.
-Banner subsequently becomes a fugitive from the U.S. military and Ross in particular, who wants to weaponize the Hulk process.
+Banner subsequently becomes a fugitive from the U.S. military, particularly Ross, who wants to weaponize the Hulk process.